About the college

 There is very good mixed chapel choir and an active music society who arrange termly concerts.
 The calendar of events also features performances by music and choral scholars and visiting musicians.

 The college has a number of drama societies and many students are members of the Oxford University Dramatic Society.

 There is specially-designed accommodation on the main college site and at James Mellon Hall for students with disabilities.
 Some of the historic buildings on the main site may cause problems for students with mobility difficulties.
 If you need to make a special accommodation request due to a physical disability, please contact the college’s Disability Officer.

 All members of Oriel’s MCR are entitled to free tea, coffee and biscuits, throughout the day in our main common room.
 The MCR bar is open three days a week, with regular drink specials and is great value.
 The MCR also contains kitchen facilities along with a comfortable seating area.
-There is also a recently-opened MCR study room situated above the MCR, a large and light room providing quiet study space reserved solely for the use of MCR members all day, throughout the year.
+There is also an MCR study room situated above the MCR, a large and light room providing quiet study space reserved solely for the use of MCR members all day, throughout the year.